-"The organization shall retain responsibility for safety when contracting out any processes and when receiving any item, product or service in the supply chain.
+"The organization shall retain responsibility for safety when contracting out any processes and when receiving any item, product or service in the supply chain11.

-The supply chain, described as 'suppliers', typically includes: designers, vendors, manufacturers and constructors, employers, contractors, subcontractors, and consigners and carriers who supply safety related items.
+11The supply chain, described as 'suppliers', typically includes: designers, vendors, manufacturers and constructors, employers, contractors, subcontractors, and consigners and carriers who supply safety related items.
 The supply chain can also include other parts of the organization and parent organizations."

-Managers at all levels within the organization should ensure that all relevant staff are aware that the prime responsibility for safety remains with the organization itself, even when suppliers are used for the supply of safety related items, products and services.
+Managers at all levels should ensure that all relevant staff are aware that the prime responsibility for safety remains with the organization itself, even when suppliers are used for the supply of safety related items, products and services.

-7.11.
-Senior management should ensure that the organization-s objectives and processes for procurement and supply chain management are established and are based on a graded approach.
+- 7.11.
+Senior management should ensure that the organization's objectives and processes for procurement and supply chain management are established and are based on a graded approach. - 7.12.

-7.12.
 Managers at all levels should establish coordination and interaction with suppliers to promote and facilitate safety and safety culture, quality, economical and other important aspects, with the aim of continual improvement of supply related processes.
-Clearly specified lines of communication should be established.

-7.13.
-When the organization outsources processes associated with supply chain management to an external organization, senior management should ensure that the external organization complies with applicable management system requirements.
+Clearly specified lines of communication should be established. - 7.13.
+When the organization outsources processes associated with supply chain management to an external organization, senior management should ensure that the external organization complies with applicable management system requirements. - 7.14.
+Paragraph 4.36 of GSR Part 2 [2] states: